sirshend/demo-v5/README.md

-In each of shells, first do
-cd .. (go to the previous level ```exam_blockchains``` for activating the virtual env) source v1/bin/activate cd exam_approval_backend
-Once all work is done, deactivate the virtual-env with ```deactivate```

-MySQL and mongod, mongosh are immaterial now.
-I have removed any mysql dependency.
-And mongo is running remotely.
-So no headaches about these stuffs anymore.
-Nice!!

 We have few main targets:
 1. refactor the code .. the smart contract should simplify the code with enums and a full student profile struct(and corresponding exam mappings) instead of too many separate exam based structs
 2. perhaps make each exam a separate contract??